Learn how to start your homesteading life by snagging our ebook of over 170 pages of homesteading skills from sixteen different homesteaders.

 Can you make a living off homesteading?

 Yes, you can make a living off homesteading if you do what you know or have been taught to do around the homestead.
-From selling vegetables, flowers, eggs, milk, livestock and making all sorts of crafts or body products you can make money on your homestead.
+By selling vegetables, flowers, eggs, milk, livestock and making all sorts of crafts or body products you can make money on your homestead.

 If you don’t have livestock or a big garden to sell things from you can use your creativity and create household items with crocheting, macrame, sewing, and all types of mediums to help you make extra money.